 It's still pretty powerful, though, and we've found it perfectly capable at running demanding apps, like PUBG Mobile, although this drops down to the lowest graphics settings.
 That means things don't look quite so glorious, but we've still managed to take home plenty of chicken dinners, so it doesn't mean you can't compete.

 Daily tasks and switching around apps is plenty fast too.
 It's a slightly slower experience than the best phones out there, but for a fraction of the price that really doesn't matter.
 We have found that sometimes things can get a little slow when there's a lot of data activity going on - downloading and installing updates for example - but we also found a bigger issue with data latency or handover, sometimes losing a connection when moving from Wi-Fi to 4G, for example.

 This manifests itself when leaving home Wi-Fi for example.
 All phones hang on to the Wi-Fi and then there's a slight pause before you're back on 4G, but in the case of the Moto, we've been left with nothing for several minutes on occasions.
 This isn't a huge problem - we've not found ourselves unable to get a connection - or had any problems with connectivity when on either Wi-Fi or 4G, but it's something you might notice in use.

-The rear fingerprint scanner is fast to unlock and there's a 3.5mm headphone socket too, for those not yet ready to move over to Bluetooth headphones.
-There is no NFC (near-field communication), however, so you'll be denied contactless payments.
+The rear fingerprint scanner is fast to unlock, there's a 3.5mm headphone socket for those not yet ready to move over to Bluetooth headphones, although there is no NFC (near-field communication) so you'll be denied contactless payments.

 The holy grail of battery life